ignite/cli/docs/1 Introduction/6 Starport IBC.md

 bard q bank balances $(bard keys show bar -a --keyring-backend test)
 ```

-This command will output token balances for the relayer account and you should see 5 token transfered with IBC.
+This command will output token balances for the relayer account and you should see 5 token transferred with IBC.

 ## Configuration